Julian22222/PRACTICE/CICD/README.md

             run: npm run test
 ```

-# Work with variables in GitHub Actions
+# Work with variables in GitHub Actions (allow to work with environment variables) --> See env.yml file

 - most often used with --> Secret (from GitHub page)